Elin Williams reviews BBC Radio Wales’ new sitcom Passing On which explores grief and loss within familial relationships.

 Keiron Self voices Matthew, the dry, predictable and steady financial advisor (NOT accountant) whilst Richard Elis voices thirty-five year old musician Rhys who accidentally purchases a murderer’s van in a Pizza Hut car park.
 Interestingly enough, it is Self’s character that provokes the most laughs.
 His unfortunate position in these scenarios is more realistic than perhaps the nature of Rhys’ slapstick character.
 This certain form of obvious comedy can, at times, detract from Gwynn’s genuinely funny and well crafted script.
 Of course, this type of comedy is down to personal taste, but the real humour lies in Matthew’s exchange with the police officer/client who, seizing the opportunity to kill two birds, is keen to discuss his pension options with Matthew whilst simultaneously detaining him on suspicion of murder.

-The sitcom’s first episode is engaging and entertaining.
+Passing On’s first episode is engaging and entertaining.
 The concept is original and the script is funny.
 That said, the show does not really do anything new or exciting.
 It is a conventional sitcom, but therein lays the problem: it is just another sitcom.
 Considering that the story at its core is unusual, this show could have been something a bit darker with more of an edge.
 Of course there is a market for this type of comedy, but is that all we want as an audience?
 Radio is not the easiest medium for comedy, especially in this fast-paced YouTube and social media dominated era.
 Gareth Gwynn’s script cannot really be criticised for what it is; it is a solid sitcom.
 The televised sitcom has come a long way from the days of Dad’s Army to Gervais’ The Office.
 Perhaps the same revolution needs to happen in the world of radio comedy.
-The show has so much potential to push the boundaries with this subject matter and perhaps it will do so in the next five episodes.
+Passing On has so much potential to push the boundaries with this subject matter and perhaps it will do so in the next five episodes.